DrishtiShrrrma/distilhubert-gtzan-music-genre-classifier/README.md

 2. Wav2Vec2
 3. HuBERT

-# Constraints to be assessed
+# Constraints to be Assessed

 1. Model Performance
 2. Training Time
-3. Amount of Overfitting, etc , train_loss, val_loss
+3. Amount of Overfitting, train_loss, val_loss
 4. other metrics